frederic-perez/AmE-dictionary/data/idioms.md

 __let’s roll__ Let’s get out of here; let’s get moving. _That’s everything we need from the store.
 Let’s roll!_
 __letters after (one’s) name__ A series of abbreviations indicating the various levels of higher education or military honors one has received, thereby denoting a presumed level of intelligence, wisdom, or respectability. _I hate hanging out with your PhD colleagues—it seems like they’ll only take you seriously if you have letters after your name._
 __lift a finger__ To help with something.
 Often used in the negative to indicate a lack of willingness to exert even the bare minimum of effort. _I clean every weekend, and you never lift a finger to help!_
+__lightning in a bottle__ An incredibly difficult, unlikely, and/or elusive achievement or period of success.
+(Usually used with “catch” or “capture.”)
+Primarily heard in US. _The rookie team, such underdogs in this championship, are trying to capture lightning in a bottle by upsetting the number one seed._
+__lightning quick__ Incredibly fast; too quick to keep up with.
+Hyphenated if used before a noun. _Did you see that martial arts expert?
+His kicks were lightning quick!_ _My brother has a lightning-quick wit._
 __like (one’s) life depends on it__ With maximum, possibly desperate, effort or energy (i.e., as if one is at risk of losing one’s life if one fails).
 The boxer started the third round throwing punches like his life depended on it.
 __like (two) peas in a pod__ Said of two people who are very similar in interests, actions, or appearance.
 Said of two people who are very similar in interests, actions, or appearance. _Betty and Jennifer are like two peas in a pod, so it’s no wonder people sometimes mistake them for sisters._
 __like a chicken with the pip__ In low spirits; in a weak or sickened state or manner. _Poor little Johnny’s been feeling like a chicken with the pip lately.
 I think he must have picked up a bug at school._
 __like attracts like__ People tend to seek out or be attracted to those that are similar or like-minded. _I guess I shouldn’t be surprised that John wants to find other Americans to hang out with.
 Like attracts like, after all._
 __like death warmed up__ In a state or appearance of extreme ill health.
 (Often preceded by “look” or “feel.”)
 __like pulling teeth__
+__like there were no tomorrow__ Very rapidly and eagerly; without restraint or thought (i.e., as if there won’t be another opportunity, so one must do something as much or as quickly as possible). _Every time Kevin goes out shopping, he starts spending money like there were no tomorrow._
 __like two peas in a pod__ Very similar.
 __like water off a duck’s back__ Without any apparent effect.
 __liken (someone or something) to (someone or something else)__ To represent or describe someone or something as being very similar to someone or something else. _People keep likening him to Ronald Reagan for his particular political positions._ _Mark faked his death and likened himself to a werewolf to intimidate an investor._